cvqnguyen/unbe_leaf_able/README.md

-# Detection of Leaves in a Random Forest full of Random Trees
+# Image Classification of Leaves using CNN
 ## The Dataset:
 https://www.kaggle.com/frederikklement/germantrees